ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When initializing or fetching data upon entering a screen, it’s crucial to select the right trigger point for loading the initial data…</blockquote>

 <h3>4.
-Dispatchers.IO vs Dispatchers.Main?
-When to use which one? - <a href="https://medium.com/@waqasyounis334/dispatchers-io-vs-dispatchers-main-when-to-use-which-one-ea9eff0b0b5e" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Custom Animated Hole Effect in Jetpack Compose - <a href="https://medium.com/@kappdev/how-to-create-a-custom-animated-hole-effect-in-jetpack-compose-1980394d9d6c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Waqas Younis`**
+✍️ **posted by `Kappdev`**

-<blockquote>I recently learnt about this via a very practical example so sharing it here with you guys.</blockquote>
+<blockquote>In this article, we’ll explore how to create a Custom Hole Effect in Jetpack Compose, featuring a customizable center origin.
+We’ll also…</blockquote>

 <h3>5.
 Why Does The Mobile Industry Copy Apple? - <a href="https://medium.com/macoclock/why-does-the-mobile-industry-copy-apple-dbb04b44b88d" target="_blank" rel="noopener noreferrer">link</a></h3>